MaisaaAhmadAli/Marketing-Campaigns-Data-Analysis/README.md

 ## Contributing.
-Contributions to Quantum Tic-Tac-Toe are welcome!
+Contributions to Marketing Campaigns Data Analysis are welcome!
 If you spot any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the project's code of conduct.